freaktechnik/jetpack-homepanel/README.md

 The (readonly) type of the section.
 ##### data
 Array of items within the section.
+##### refreshInterval
+Amount in seconds for a refresh interval.
+Whenever the interval is due, the refresh event is dispatched with its first argument set to ture.
+This should be bigger than 3600.
+To remove the interval, set the property to `null`.
+Firefox decides, when it is apropriate to refresh data.
+It takes into account things like connectivity and status of the Firefox app.
 #### Methods
 ##### addData(newData)
 This is a more efficient way of adding items to the section than setting the data